 For more than a decade now, some friends of mine have been maintaining the (also known as the Buckhorn) Boxcar Cabin out near Death Valley.
 Before its life in the “Adopt-a-Cabin” program, this simple two-room cabin was once a train boxcar used by miners.
 Mining prospects were first worked here in the 1930s.
 In 1958, a prospector named William Carpenter filed the Buckhorn claims.
 The cabin probably dates from that time.
 How it got out here though remains a mystery.

-The BLM’s “Adopt-a-Cabin” program is now defunct but most of the volunteers continue to do their work regardless.
+The Bureau of Land Management’s “Adopt-a-Cabin” program is now defunct but most of the volunteers continue to do their work, regardless.
 The program was a combined effort by the BLM and volunteer citizens to protect and maintain these historic cabins.
-This cabin, like many others, is available on a first-come, first-served basis.
-You are only asked to keep the place clean and leave it better than you found it.
-Please do not spend more than a few days here.
+This cabin, like many others, is available on a first-come,

 Thoughtless vandals occasionally damage these places.
 It takes hard work and materials to maintain these cabins; no one is paid to do it.
 Please be careful and respect them or they will be gone forever.

 For more photos and information, visit the Friends of the Boxcar Cabin.